 But this did not deter the naysayers.
 They would assert that even if HUD and lender guidelines allow for it, the IRS would kill the deal.
 It’s true that a short sale can create a taxable event.
 Because I am not a CPA or a tax lawyer, I will refer you to IRS Publication 4681 which explains in detail what the tax consequences can be after a short sale.
 There are handy scenarios, examples and useful information of every kind.
 So a buyer who has a tax lien can’t buy a new home, right?
 Wrong.

-My point in writing this is to serve as a reminder that in a lot of areas nearly two fifths or more of us are upside down, may want to move and are not deadbeats.
+My point in writing this is to serve as a reminder that in a lot of areas nearly one in 10 of us or more of us are upside down, may want to move and are not deadbeats.
 Also, I wanted to get this out there to provide the facts to dispel the myth that homeowners who do a short sale are only welcome to take a timeout from homeownership.
 This is not their only choice.
 They’re welcome to continuing homeownership in the same way as the rest of us, . . . .
-Conditionally.
+Conditionally. 🙂

 For more on your specific situation, contact me directly using the contact information below or use the comment box at the bottom and I’ll reply shortly.

 Here are some related articles on this topic that I think you might find interesting:

 - Short Sales Do Not Require a Delinquent Mortgage